Hoyasumii/bee-movie/README.md

 What if you get in trouble?

-You a mosquito, you in troubl
+You a mosquito, you in trouble